OpenAgua/openagua-documentation/docs/the-team.md

 # Translation Team

-Translations are provided by a dedicated, enthusiastic, and uncompensated, team of already-overworked graduate students or recent graduates:
+Translations (forthcoming) are provided by a dedicated, enthusiastic, and uncompensated, team of already-overworked graduate students or recent graduates.
+They will be acknowledged once the multilingual capability is fully implemented.

-[to be completed]

 # The Open Source Community